- Gain that coveted TEFL qualification!

 Part Two: Immersive Training

-- Learn more about the country you’ll be calling home as you spend 2 nights in Beijing touring the Great Wall of China and enjoying a Welcome Meal
+- Learn more about the country you’ll be calling home as you tour Beijing and the Great Wall of China

 - Get 20 hours of face-to-face TEFL training where you’ll become equipped with the skills necessary to successfully complete your internship

 - Enjoy supervised, supportive teaching practice led by our experienced TEFL trainers

 - Begin your placement in one of the partner schools across China